Youth Baseball Rules Addendum

 8U Kid-Pitch Tournament Rules

 - A RUNNER STEALING FROM 2ND TO THIRD BASE MAY NOT ADVANCE TO HOME ON AN OVERTHROW BY THE CATCHER.
 HE MUST STAY AT 3RD BASE.
-Runner may leave base only after ball crosses plate: 1st Offense = Dead Ball / warning; 2nd Offense = Dead Ball / offending runner is called out, other runners return to previously occupied bases, no ball/strike charged to batter).
+A runner may leave the base only after the ball crosses the plate: 1st Offense = Dead Ball/warning; 2nd Offense = Dead Ball / offending runner is called out, other runners return to previously occupied bases, no ball/strike charged to batter).

-- Batter may not run on dropped 3rd strike.
+- The batter may not run on dropped 3rd strike.

 - ONE Successful bunt per inning.
 No "butcher boy" allowed (Show bunt, pull back to swing).